educollado/rss_podcast_generator/README.md

 In channel.yaml you define generic data from your podcast's feed:

 In all yaml files inside folder items you can write everything you need, one file per chapter.
-The name of the fale is not importart but you need the file to end in .yaml.
+The name of the file is not important but you need the file to end in .yaml.

 To work after fill the configuration files simple: